-In the first of our new Quirk Solutions Podcast Series we consider the concept of Wilful Blindness in business and the consequences of allowing wilful blindness endure in your business.
+In the first of our new Quirk Solutions Podcast Series we consider the concept of Willful Blindness in business and the consequences of allowing willful blindness endure in your business.

 Listen to podcast: